0xCUB3/HandMaestro/README.md

 ---
 # HandMaestro: ASL Practice Platform

+Originally made for a 2023 school project, I decided to modernize the web page and share it with the public.
 HandMaestro is a web application that provides an interactive platform for learning American Sign Language (ASL).

 It utilizes your webcam and sophisticated on-device machine learning to interpret and provide real-time feedback on ASL gestures, starting with the foundational alphabet.
 This approach gives instant feedback, allowing for fast, free practice.